 User Types defines the level of access and sharing the user has within the system.
 There are three types:

-The Admin, or Administration, has account wide access to all users, Content (templates, images, Smart Attachments, etc.), and Lists.
+The Admin, or Administrator, has account wide access to all users, Content (templates, images, Smart Attachments, etc.), and Lists.
 Admin users may access any other user’s reports.
 They can also view and edit any content or lists.
 Only an Admin may add, reassign, migrate and delete users, and make other system-wide settings modifications.

 By default, PoliteMail users must explicitly share any content or lists they create if they want them to be accessible to any other user besides themselves (and the Admin).
 Therefore, to create an “open sharing” account, you may set all users to Admin level, which enables all reports and content to be automatically accessible to all other Admin users.

 An Admin may control content sharing within the system.
 An Admin may create or modify templates or lists, and make them available to certain individual users or Groups (a specific Region or Business Unit).
 The Admin may assign ownership of any item to a specific user, thereby giving that user the ability to edit, modify and delete that item.
 By assigning ownership to ‘All Users,' the Admin makes the content available to every other user in the system.
 By assigning an item to a specific Region or Business Unit, the Admin limits sharing and access to just that group.
 Any user within the group may view the item and use it, but no user may modify or delete the shared item unless the ownership of that item is also assigned.

 Manager level users have the ability to access information for only the users within their group.
 Managers may access reports, modify and share templates and lists within their specific group.
 PoliteMail provides two Groups - Business and Region.
 Learn more about PoliteMail Groups